-Although not a requirement by law, most (if not all) landlords in Washington state ask for a security deposit from their tenants.
+Although not a requirement by law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

-Usually equivalent to one month's rent, a tenant’s security deposit is meant to cushion landlords against financial damage that may occur in a variety of scenarios.
+Usually equivalent to one month's rent, a tenant’s security deposit is meant to cushion landlords against financial damage that may occur in a variety of lease scenarios.
 Examples include tenant’s refusal to pay rent, property abandonment, excessive property damage, and failure by the tenant to clear their utility bills at the time of moving out.

-How much is a rental deposit in Washington?
+How much is a deposit in Washington?

 What must a landlord do after collecting the tenant’s security deposit?